digital | visual | cultural 3 — models, volume, and digital 3D visualisation

 —The framing of such practices within contemporary philosophical trends.
 How do knowledge producing practices both rooted in and articulated through Cartesian coordinate- based visualisation alternately gel with and challenge contemporary discourse of new materialism, phenomenology, non-representational theory?

-Speaking to these questions and opening our event Clancy Wilmott (lecturer in human geography at the University of Manchester) will deliver a keynote talk on the evening of June 17, titled:
+Speaking to these questions and opening our event Clancy Wilmott (RMIT University, Australia) delivered a keynote talk on the evening of June 17, titled:

 “Point-clouds, pixels and perspective: re-encountering three-dimensional visual technologies between mathematics and culture”